 This page in brief ….

-In some cases, these practices lead to changes in the structure of the brain that improve cognitive and intellectual functioning – sometimes even in unbelievers who take up the practices.
+In some cases, these practices lead to changes in the structure of the brain that improve cognitive and intellectual functioning – sometimes also in unbelievers who take up the practices or who have similar social commitments and behaviours.

 This page is a summary of the findings.
 (Details of the studies and links are at Studies of medicine and religion.)